ExeVirus/Labyrinth/README.md

 4. Implement Win for "singleplayer" (chat message + sound) that will greet them with the main menu again, and clean up the last map.

-5. Implement Main menu music.
+5. Implement Main menu music. (sunth base?)

 6. Implement at least 4 default styles with their own music